AbhiTheModder/understand-smali/DAY-02.md

       ![image](https://user-images.githubusercontent.com/85984486/154001045-aaf56369-fc0f-4157-a18f-3991e90ddc85.png)

-### Now I know you're wondering about what is return which we're talking all the way during understanding void and also in DAY 01 smali example
+**Now I know you're wondering about what is return which we're talking all the way during understanding void and also in DAY 01 smali example**
-## So, What is return?
+## So, What is `return`?
    - In Java, return is a reserved keyword i.e., we can’t use it as an identifier.
 It is used to exit from a method, with or without a value.
    - So this means the code returns the value which return keyword returns
    - So from now on you'll have to remember that whenever changing Booleans in methods where there is less checks you should consider editing 0x1 to those parameters which are being returned